DragonMinded/PyStreaming/README.md

 application with more logging and auto-reloading on file changes, add `--debug` to the arguments.
 Remember that you can run the above script with `--help` to see options.
 Once this is up and running, you can visit the web page at [http://127.0.0.1:12345/](http://127.0.0.1:12345/).
+If you are setting this up on a remote server, substitute the server's public IP for `127.0.0.1` above.
 If you have changed the port in the above command, make sure you change the port in the URL as well.
 You should see a list of all the streamers you've added using the `manage.py` script.
 You can click on any of them to go to their streamer page.

 ## nginx Configuration